Difference Between Chinese Writing and Japanese Writing

 4. Japanese Writing has more number of systems within the language that it uses.
 Three to be precise: Hiragana, Katakana & Kanji.
 While Chinese Writing has only one system of language that it follows, and that is Chinese characters itself.

 5. The words in Chinese Writing are short, while Japanese Writing is multisyllabic.
-These are those types of words that have more than usually have three syllables in a single word.
+These are those types of words that have more than have three syllables in a single word.

 Difference Between Chinese Writing and Japanese Writing